 User Analysis

-The target audience expected to use the application and sorting system are college students or those interested in physical circuit construction.
+The target audience expected to use the application and sorting system are those interested in physical circuit construction.
 The expected user is also constrained to those who own iPhones as opposed to other platforms such as Android, since the application software is coded in Xcode for the iOS platform.
 The dot lens is also necessary to precisely identify resistor colors on small resistor casings.
 The level of expertise required for use of the application is minimal; the user must download and open the app and place the resistor in front of the camera for automated identification.

 Overview Diagram